An interesting question asked by a consultant in the process of starting her own private practice.

 And a question I couldn’t really answer.

-What I could do however was interrogate, based on an entire month’s worth of outpatient clinic lists for existing MHM clients, how long established private consultant surgeons took for both initial and follow consultations.
-A number of different specialisms were covered.
-They included: three orthopaedic surgeons (one feet, one knees, one hands), an ENT surgeon, a gynaecologist, a dermatologist, a GI surgeon and an opthalmogist.
+What I could do was interrogate, based on a month’s worth of outpatient clinic lists for existing MHM clients, how long established private consultant surgeons took for initial and follow-ups.

-Precisely the same process was followed when the question of follow up consultation length was examined.
+The same process was followed when the question of follow up consultation was examined.

 Paradoxically, I have a somewhat pragmatic view as I suggested to the consultant just starting her practice.
 It is highly unlikely she would have so many patients as to require the question to be investigated as we have done here.

-No MHM client, I’m very pleased to say, actually cared how long a consultation whether initial or follow-up took.
+No MHM client, I’m very pleased to say, actually cared how long the consultation took.
 And that is how it should be.
-They were and are only concerned in providing the best medical care and attention they can.
+They were only concerned with providing the best medical care and attention they can.